 Sweet Potato Souffle

-This Sweet Potato Souffle is sweet and fluffy on the inside, with a nutty crunchy streusel topping!
-Super delicious alongside your holiday roast, turkey or ham, and can be completely made ahead of time!
+This Sweet Potato Souffle is sweet and fluffy on the inside, with a nutty crunchy streusel topping.
+So delicious alongside your holiday roast, turkey or ham.
+This sweet potato side dish can be made ahead of time and baked when you need it.

 • Eggs